-20 .-- Gen. Sheridan has received the following as he can make collections from those indebted to dispactch from Gen. Howard, and addressed to Gen. McDowell at San Francisco, dated Fort Lapival, June 16: "The Indians of White Bird's and Joseph's band murdered about twenty people in scattered settlements fifty miles from here eastward.
+Lapivai, June 16: "The Indians of White Bird's and Joseph's band murdered about twenty people in scattered settlements fifty miles from here eastward.
 Capt.
-Perry, with two companies, made a forced march thither and the Indians fied.
-With fresh horses we hope to eastern posts.
-Another band has fled northward.
+Perry, with two companies, made a forced march thither and companies, made a forced march thither and the Indians fied.
+With fresh horses we hope to overtake them crossing the Salmon River.-Please notify Forts Hall, Shaw, Ellis and other eastern posts.
+Another band has fled north-ward.
 They may combine near the Flat Head agency, pretending to be peaceful.
 Fort Boise will head them, if possible.
-Inspector Watkins and I act together.
+Inspector Watkins and I act together."
 Gen. Sheridan does not look for a general rising among these Indians, who have not been considered by the soldiers as fighting Indians.
 He believes that they will now attempt to make terms, and will not give the military any further trouble.

------ CHIEF JUSTICE WAITE .-- We are glad to say that Chief Justice Waite promptly repudiates all responsibility for, or sympathy with, the querulous whinings of some newspaper snobs on the subject of his reception socially during his late sojourn in Charleston.
-In a private letter to ex-Governor Aiken, dated Washington, June 18, the Chief Justice says :
+CHIEF JUSTICE WAITE.-We are glal to say that Chief Justice Waite promptly repudiates all responsibility for, or sympathy with, the quernlous whinings of some newspaper snobs on the subject of his reception socially during his late sojourn in Charleston.
+In a private June 18, the Chief Justice says :

 "I have to-day seen for the first time an artiele, which, as I uderstand, has gone the rounds of the press, to the effect that I was not satisfied with the social attentions I received while in Charleston.
 Most certainly I hope my friends will not believe me guilty of any such foolish complaint.
-I have never said a word from which any such inference could possibly be drawn, and no such thought was in my heart .--It has annoyed me exceedingly.
-My daughter is as much annoyed as I am with this newspaper paragraph.
+I have never said a word from which any such inference could possibly be drawn, and no such thought was in my heat...
+It has annoyed me exceedingly.
+My daughter is as much annoyed as I am with this newspaper paragraph."

-CAROLINA INSTITUTE AT CHARLOTTE, N. C.-The following handsome testimonial to the Carolina Military Institute, is from the pen of Hon.
-C. W. Dudley, editor of the Marlboro Planter

-We have this, to say for Col. J. P. Thomas and his school.
+CAROLINA INSTITUTE AT CHARLOTTE, N. C. The following handsome testimonial to the Carolina Military Institute, is from the pen of Hon.
+C. W. Dudley, editor of the Marlboro Planter: "We have this, to say for Col. J. P. Thomas and his school.
 He is no stranger in South Carolina, where he resided long enough to establish his rep utation as a competent trainer of youths.
-One of our own household was placed under his care, and new carries into practical life, the valuable instruction imparted by Col. Thomas in former years.
-In fact, we consider that any young man, who can graduate with credit under Col Thomas, carries with him into the world a certificate worth more than all the broad acres and bank accounts that the richest father in the land could give him to every man upon the continent.
-[Applause.]
-"Phoenix Sample Rooms".
-He expects to build THE INDIAN RISING IN IDANO.-Chicago, June a fine brick house fronting on main Street as soon him.
-See town ordinace ordering him to do so 6-2" Sheriff Maebeth took four new boarders down to Gen. Parmelee's hotel, in Columbia last Mouday.
-Two are sentenced for five, one for three, and one for two years.
-We hope to see them at work on the Chester and Union Narrow Gauge Railroad.
-Two of them are cattle thieves. one was coavicted of grand larcedy, and the other for burglary.
+One of our own household was placed under his care, and now carries into practical life, the valuable instruction imparted by Col. Thomas in former years.
+In fact, we consider that any young man, who can graduate with credit under Col Thomas, carries with him into the world a certificate worth more than all the broad acres and bank accounts that the richest father in the land could give him."

-Bray" The Dry Goods Bank of New York has 'gone into liquidation''-in plain English, "failed."
+100 The Dry Goods Bank of New York has 'gone into liquidation''-in plain English, 'failed."
 Contrary to custom, in such cases made and provided, there seems to be sufficient available assets to pay all depositors.
 The stockholders will realize eighty cents on the dollar.
 Not so bad a failure, provided the usual amount of rascality is not discovered or practiced in winding up the concern.

-We are sorry to find that our excellent correspondent "L" has receated at the first shot from an opponent.
+We are sorry to find that our excellent correspondent "L" has retreated at the first shot from an opponent.
 We have never known a good cause that did not meet with opposition : and, generally, the greater the opposition the stronger a good cause becomes.
 If "L" had one-tenth the experience that we have, in such matters, he would have pressed his suit the more vigorously when he met with opposition.
 The best sign of a bad cause is when its advocates refuse to defend it against opposition.